SAP-samples/automation-pilot-examples/mass-stop-start-cf-apps/README.md

 * *password* - Password of your technical user
 * *identityProvider* - Optional: origin key of your identity provider.
 Defaults to sap.ids
 * *excludedSpaces* - Technical names of the Cloud Foundry spaces in which the applications should not be started/stopped.
 Example value: `["prod-1", "prod-2"]`
+* *excludedLabels* - If an application has any of the specified labels, it will not be started/stopped.
+Example value: `{ "env": "production" }"`

 :information_source: Most of the needed information is available in your subaccount's *Overview* page under *Cloud Foundry Environment*.